 I’ve tried the first mission pack and found it to be very simple and straightforward to use.
 Simply select your desired mission from the EFB and the system automatically starts tracking your progress through a list of checkpoints.
 It also automatically loads the flight plan into your GPS, which is very handy.

 The Mission Hub seems like a great way to add structured, realistic experiences to light aircraft from FlightSim Studio (currently supports missions for the Tecnam P2006T) without the complexity of joining a virtual airline.
 It’s definitely a very simplistic approach, but it’s a quick way to give you a flight plan and a goal to obtain!

-The Mission Hub is expected to roll out by the end of September 2023.
+The Mission Hub is available now with update 1.0.6 for the Technam P2006T.
 For more details, you can visit FlightSim Studio’s official Mission Hub page.